 Many of the nutrients in pomegranates come from the arils, but the seeds themselves provide a few nutrients as well.

-The main types of fiber in pomegranate seeds are cellulose and lignin (4).
+The main fiber types in pomegranate seeds are cellulose and lignin (4).

 Unique fatty acids